nateGeorge/udacity_pred_analytics_4_biz/README.md

 # udacity_pred_analytics_4_biz
-My solutions to the Udacity predictive analytics nanodegree course.
+My solutions to the Udacity predictive analytics for business nanodegree course.